AngelFelizR/nyc-taxi-project/CRISP-DM_Phases/02-business-understanding/README.md

 ## Business Case

-As the based driver’s pay increase with costs like gas, time and car’s maintenance the best way to increase total earning is by increasing the amount of **tips** that drivers receive from customers.
+As the base driver’s pay increases with costs like gas, time and car’s maintenance the best way to increase total earning is by increasing the amount of **tips** that drivers receive from customers.

-Based on *212,416,083* trips recorded 2022, drivers received *\$229,936,965* in tips which is only 5% of the total earnings for that year, for example if a driver improve his strategy to increase his tips to **20%** of his current earning he could be earning **\$1,361.28** extra monthly if he works 8 hours a day, 5 days each week and earns *\$42.54* hourly.
+Based on *212,416,083* trips recorded 2022, drivers received *\$229,936,965* in tips which is only 5% of the total earnings for that year, for example if a driver improves his strategy to increase his tips to **20%** of his current earning he could be earning **\$1,361.28** extra monthly if he works 8 hours a day, 5 days each week and earns *\$42.54* hourly.